College Mission

 Major systems include a high-speed wired network connecting offices, labs, classrooms, and student residences; a wireless network providing service throughout the campus with more than 600 access points; a two gigabit per second internet connection with connectivity to Internet2; installed audio-visual and presentation systems in classrooms and auditoriums; academic and administrative computing servers.
 Services include facilitation of a web-based learning management system, development and management of enterprise applications utilized across all divisions, networked printing from computers and mobile devices, a range of audio-visual event support and media production services, a lending collection of computers, projectors, sound systems and other portable equipment, and support for computer hardware, software, telephone, printer, network, and account permissions.
 The department's facilities include 34 academic computing labs located in major academic buildings and residence halls, music production and recording studios, and a video production studio.

 AIT provides support for 350+ applications utilized in labs, classrooms, and on College-owned computers.
 AIT also supports approximately 2,400 college-owned Windows & Apple laptops, desktops, and tablets, over 1,200 Voice over Internet Protocol (VoIP) phones and 380 local and network printers.
 Each year accounts and permissions are prepared for incoming students, and throughout the year accounts and permissions are adjusted as needed for faculty, students, staff, and alumni.
-Email accounts are kept by students post graduation.
+Email accounts are kept by students post-graduation.
 Alumni retain access to their student records.

 AIT provides technical support to all faculty, students, and staff in the areas of network access, printing, anti-virus, enterprise software (Canvas, Banner, Email, etc.), VoIP telephones, and account permissions.
-On personally-owned computers, AIT provides network support and virus removal.
+On personally owned computers, AIT provides network support and virus removal.
 For College-owned computers, AIT provides support for all approved software and hardware.
 For guests of the College, including speakers and prospective students, AIT provides access to a guest wireless network.

-Behind the scenes, AIT provides enterprise application, infrastructure, and security support, and management for all network and enterprise applications utilized by the college.
+Behind the scenes, AIT provides enterprise application, infrastructure, security support, and management for all network and enterprise applications utilized by the college.
 This management allows for Internet and network access as well as management of all College data.

 The department also provides audiovisual services during concerts, chapel services, and other Wheaton College events.
 Recordings of select events are available on the Wheaton College YouTube Channel. https://www.youtube.com/user/wheatoncollege

-Visit https://www.wheaton.edu/AIT for more information and resources.
+Visit https://www.wheaton.edu/academics/services/academic-and-institutional-technology for more information and resources.
 Email AIT.Service.Desk@wheaton.edu, call 630.752.4357 (HELP), or visit in person at Blanchard 171 for personalized assistance.